Android: Firebase Credentials

 Select the SDK you are using for your app development and click Save & Continue.

 This is only for setting up FCM for the first time.
-If you are updating credentials or upgrading from to FCM v1, please ignore this step (step 2).
+If you are updating credentials or upgrading from to FCM v1, please ignore this step.

 Done!

-You now have a key to send push notifications from your app. 🥳
+You are now connected to FCM with this OneSignal App and can send push notifications to your Android app. 🥳

 FAQ